apache/sis-site/source/code-patterns.md

 (see the [axis order issue](faq.html#axisOrder)) or if the <var>y</var> axis is oriented downward.
 All images in SIS shall be georeferenced by at least an affine transform (more complex transforms are also possible), never by a rectangle or bounding box.
-In the two-dimensional case, the standard `java.awt.geom.AffineTransform` class can be used.
+In the two-dimensional case, the standard `java.awt.geom.Affine­Transform` class can be used.

 # International    {#international}